sapsanDev/CS2--DemoRecoder/README.md

 * ServerId - 1: Unique server ID.
 * DemosDir - "demos/": The folder for recording the demo on the server is created along the path addons/counterstrikesharp/data/
 * Token - "your_web_app_token": Your WEB token for uploading demo to the site.
-* TeleportTicks - "http://example.com:2053/upload": Demo download handler address.
+* UploadUrl - "http://example.com:2053/upload": Demo download handler address.

 ### Commands
 * css_dr_reload - Reload config DemoRecorder.json.
 Access @css/root